XRPLF/rippled/CONTRIBUTING.md

   `"RFC1751::insert(char* s, int x, int start, int length) : length is greater than or equal zero"` (missing namespace, unnecessary full function signature, description too verbose).
   Good name: `"ripple::RFC1751::insert : minimum length"`.
+* In **few** well-justified cases a non-standard name can be used, in which case a comment should be placed to explain the rationale (example in `contract.cpp`)
 * Do **not** rename a contract without a good reason (e.g. the name no longer reflects the location or the condition being checked)
 * Do not use `std::unreachable`